Tokyo Food Guide 2025: Top 5 Foods You Need to Try

-Are you a foodie visiting Tokyo and looking for a Tokyo food guide in 2023?
+Are you a foodie visiting Tokyo and looking for the best bites to eat in Tokyo for 2025?
+If so, this is the perfect guide for you!

-Be sure to let me know what you think about these places if you decide to go to any of my recommendations.
-Leave your comment below.
+Be sure to leave a comment below to let us know what you think about the recommended restaurants if you decide to go!

-Also, check out our blog post for recommendations of selected restaurants in Tokyo.
-If you already know enough about the basics, try our online Japanese Food Trivia Night.
-It is a really fun experience with friends and families.
+Also, check out our blog post for recommendations of select restaurants in Tokyo.
+If you already know the basics, try our online Japanese Food Trivia Night.
+It’s a great experience with friends and family.

 1. Sushi

-You simply cannot ignore sushi when you visit Tokyo.
-The fish market (Tsukiji fish market) brings tons of fresh seafood from other parts of Japan and around the world.
+You simply cannot ignore sushi when visiting Japan, but especially when visiting Tokyo.
+The fish market (Tsukiji fish market/Toyosu fish market) brings tons of fresh seafood from all over Japan and from around the world.
 It is the biggest fish market in the world!

-There are also about 30 Michelin-starred sushi restaurants in Toyko alone.
-But do you really want to spend $$$$ just for one meal?
+There are also about 30 Michelin-starred sushi restaurants in Tokyo alone.
+But do you really want to spend all of your vacation money on just one meal good?

-Don’t worry, this Tokyo food guide gives you some ideas for where to go and how to enjoy sushi in Tokyo.
+Don’t worry, this Tokyo food guide will give you tons of ideas on where to go and how to enjoy sushi in Tokyo without breaking the bank.

-- Mantenzushi (Tokyo station and Nihonbashi): They serve two dozens sushi pieces and small dishes for only 6,800 JPY for their omakase sushi course.
-It used to be pretty popular only among locals, but now you will see a lot of foreign visitors.
-Go there with a small party (2-3 people) to be able to sit down at the sushi counter for a great experience.
-Reservations recommended.
-They have two locations (Tokyo station and Nihonbashi).
-It is easier to make reservations at the Nihonbashi location.
+Go there with a small party (2-3 people) to sit down at the sushi counter for a great experience.
+Reservations are highly recommended.
+They have two locations, one around Tokyo Station and one in the Nihonbashi area, but it is easier to make reservations at the Nihonbashi location.

-Also, if you go to the fish market, there are tons of sushi restaurants around the market, including Sushi Dai, Daiwa sushi, and Sushizanmai.
-It is typically a 2+ hour wait to eat in the first two places in the morning if you want to eat at the fish market.
+Also, if you plan on going to the Tsukiji fish market, you will find tons of sushi restaurants in the market, including Sushi Dai, Daiwa sushi, and Sushizanmai.
+It is typically a 2+ hour wait to eat at the first two places in the morning if you want to eat at the fish market.
 They are actually in the outer part of the market, called Jogai.

 How to eat sushi